UBCSmartCity/QueueDetection/README.md

 # TensorFlow Object Counting API
-The TensorFlow Object Counting API is an open source framework built on top of TensorFlow and Keras that makes it easy to develop object counting systems. ***We used this API for our queue detection task and modified parameters such as roi , deviation and functions to place roi line in x or y axis ***
+The TensorFlow Object Counting API is an open source framework built on top of TensorFlow and Keras that makes it easy to develop object counting systems.
+We used this API for our queue detection task and modified parameters such as roi , deviation and functions to place roi line in x or y axis.

 # Results